 1. Notify the immediate supervisor, upon the hire of a new employee, of the need to prepare a performance program and submit it to the Office of Human Resources during the timeline noted in this procedure.
 A copy should also be given to the employee and one kept by the supervisor.

-2. Enter required evaluative dates, notice dates, and permanent appointment dates into the Oracle HR, SUNY HR systems centrally.
+2. Enter required evaluative dates, notice dates, and permanent appointment dates into the SUNY HR system centrally.

 3. Work with departments to help them understand when evaluations must be conducted and how to do those evaluations.

 4. Make a good faith effort to follow up one time on these requests.

 The immediate supervisor will assume these responsibilities:

 1. To prepare the performance program for any new employee in a timely fashion.
 Further, to make any changes in the performance program as needed and warranted in a timely fashion and in accordance with the appendix on this subject in the UUP Agreement.

 2. To conduct a formal evaluation of professional employees within his/her purview minimally on an annual basis, following established protocol within the UUP Agreement and the Memorandum of Understanding.

 The successful administration of the performance program and evaluation system ultimately rests jointly with immediate supervisors, Directors, Deans and Vice Presidents at the University.
 Evaluations are important and are often used when making recommendations for appointment renewals, promotions, merit salary increases and permanent appointment decisions.
 Further, alignment of employee performance programs with departmental, divisional and University goals and missions are critical to the overall success of the institution.